inputstick/InputStickAPI-Android/README.md

 InputStickBroadcast.type(context, "text to type", "en-US);
 ```

-If you need more control:
+If you need more control, use "full" API (requires more code to implement):

 Managing connection:
 `com.inputstick.api.basic.InputStickHID`